christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The later layers suggest a refined focus in attention and more complex clustering patterns, which likely indicates specialization.
+The later layers suggest a refined focus in attention and more complex clustering patterns.
 Meanwhile, the residual stream seems to capture broader aspects of information, showing a more continuous evolution of representations across a wider context.

 In the later layers, the model appears to combine information from different parts of the input sequence, as shown by the mixed colors in various clusters.
 This likely reflects the temporal relationships between different elements of the sequence, and the positioning of key elements in these layers might represent the model's understanding of their roles in the narrative.

 It’s pretty clear that there’s a progression from simple representations in the early layers to more complex, structured ones in the later layers.
-This evolution shows how the model becomes increasingly capable of distinguishing concepts, integrating contextual information, and focusing on task-relevant features.
+I think this shows how the model becomes increasingly capable of distinguishing concepts, integrating contextual information, and focusing on task-relevant features.
 The differences between attention patterns and residual stream plots highlight how each component contributes to this evolving representation.
 Attention heads seem especially important for forming distinct, task-relevant clusters of information as the model processes deeper, while the residual stream shows how information is continuously transformed as it flows between layers.

 And of course, pre- and post-processing in the residual stream gives us a view into how information gets reshaped before it moves to the next mechanism or layer.
 But more on that later.